dphan8/dphan8/README.md

 David Phan
 Finance x Product | Building at the intersection of financial strategy and technical execution

-I am a Financial Analyst at WiseTech Global based in Sydney and preparing to transition into the San Francisco/New York City markets.
+I am a Financial Analyst at WiseTech Global.
 My background bridges complex business logic and scalable software, and I specialize in turning ambiguous operational problems into streamlined technical solutions.

 Status: Dual US–AUS citizen (no visa sponsorship required for US roles).
+With residences in San Francisco.

 ***